Best Dog Ramp for a Truck: A Buying Guide for Pet Parents

 - When retracted, the ramp is still rather long at 47 inches

-- The walkway lining does have a sandpaper-like feel to it, but it may not provide sufficient support for older doggos
+- The walkway lining does have a sandpaper-like feel to it, but it may not provide sufficient support for a senior dog

 Gen7Pets Natural Step Ramp for Vehicles is a unique product in terms of its lining.
 It is designed to give woofers the impression of walking on a natural, grassy surface.
-The poly-grass surface also provides goggies an excellent grip of the ramp, regardless of the incline.
+The poly-grass surface also provides doggies an excellent grip of the ramp, regardless of the incline.
+Because dogs feel like they are walking on grass, this gives them an extra level of comfort.

 Rubber grippers located at the ends of the ramp give it stability and allow it to stay in place even when the dog runs over it to climb in the truck or another vehicle.
 The ramp is portable, weighing 18 pounds in total, features rubber-grip handles for easier transport, and stores flat.